armourcraft/Crossbar/README.md

 1. Bed Plate - This is the recommended bed plate for the 24v Y Carriage
 2. Bed Plate with stops - This is version has two M2 threaded holes in the rear to help align the flex plate quickly.
 UNTESTED!
 Use at your own risk.

 Warming!
 Not all 2040 rails are made the same.
 If you source 2040 rails that have holes too large for M5 screws, please use the STLs in the "M6_Rails" folder, as they are designed for the larger M6 screw size.
+The length of the screw will remain the same.

 ### BOM
 The BOM is currently under development and will be released here once finished.